 For the most part I carry the same items for all my trips.
 Example 90% of the items I carried on the Camino Frances was the same for the Nepal trek.
 Where I dropped or added an item I will note it.

 I liked the built-in rain cover.
 It can support in side hydration.
 A real plus is easy access to where my rain gear will be stored.
 Center outside zippable pocket.
-My sleeping bag fixes in the bottle pocket.
+My sleeping bag fits in the bottom pocket.
 There is a place to hang stuff outside.
 Like, my battery & watch when it needs charging.
-Its size keeps one from over packing.
+Its size keeps one from over packing

 Cost and weight were driving factors.
 Another way to think about this, I hope, is this is just insurance.
 Rain?
 I hope not but most likely will see some.
 It was easy to get on and off.
 And yes I used them in Spain for rain.
 In Nepal I used them for an extra layer.
 I used them when it got cold.